The Hungry Bites

 Ingredients

-• 2 tablespoons (30 grams) fresh lemon juice
+• 2 tablespoons (30 g) lemon juice (freshly squeezed, you may need more)

 Instructions

-• Process: Transfer the bread, the fish roe (tarama), the lemon juice, the pinch of sugar, the onion water and the olive oil to the bowl of a food processor and blend for 1-2 minutes until everything is smooth and homogenized.
+• Transfer the bread, the tarama, the onion water, the lemon juice and the olive oil to a food processor and blend until everything is smooth.

-With the machine running, add the sunflower oil gradually in a thin stream.
+• With the machine running, add the oil in a thin stream.
 As you add the oil the mixture will start to thicken (it's the same thing as making mayonnaise).
 Scrape the bowl with a spatula and process for one more minute.

 Notes